-Human Resources 4255 Nature Center Way Springfield, MO 65804 (417) 862-0098 email: humanresources@bryanu.edu
+Human Resources 4255 Nature Center Way Springfield, MO 65804 (417) 862-0098 email: humanresources@bryanu.edu email: tclinton@bryanu.edu

-Title IX Coordinator Jeanine Taylor-Kennedy 4255 Nature Center Way Springfield, MO 65804 (417) 862-0098 email: jtaylor@bryanu.edu
+Title IX Coordinator Tanya Clinton 4255 Nature Center Way Springfield, MO 65804 (417) 862-5700

 Human Resources and/or the Title IX Coordinator shall discharge his or her obligations under these procedures fairly and impartially.
 If Human Resources and/or the Title IX Coordinator determines that he or she cannot apply these procedures fairly and impartially because of the identity of a complainant, respondent, or witness, Human Resources and/or the Title IX Coordinator shall designate another appropriate individual to administer these procedures.